‘The Talk’s Sheryl Underwood Responds To Co-Host Sharon Osbourne’s Exit: “She Had To Do The Best For Her Life”

 The Talk host Sheryl Underwood has broken her silence on the controversy surrounding her former co-host Sharon Osbourne.

 In a three-part series of her podcast , Underwood reflected on the fallout of the heated discussion she and Osbourne shared over the latter’s support for Piers Morgan, who caught heat for his comments against Meghan Markle and Price Harry.
-After Osbourne had expressed support for Morgan, she faced even more backlash as she became was accused of racist behavior from former co-host including Holly Robinson Peete.
-CBS launched an internal investigation which resulted in a hiatus for The Talk and eventually, Osbourne’s exit.
+After Osbourne had expressed support for Morgan, she faced even more backlash as she became was accused of racist behavior by former co-hosts including Holly Robinson Peete.
+CBS launched an internal investigation which resulted in a hiatus for The Talk, and eventually, Osbourne’s exit.

 In the first of the three The Talk-related episodes, Underwood said that she regrets the heated on-air discussion happened in the first place, noting the explosive moment “was going to happen out of my control.”
 When asked about why she has not criticized Osbourne for exiting the daytime talk series, Underwood said that she will support her friend “in good and bad.”